FossilizedContainers/fossilized-controller/docs/pages/python_containerizing_guide/adding_adapter.md

 ---
-title: "Adding adapter library"
+title: "Adding Python Adapter Library"
 keywords: guide
 tags: [guide]
 sidebar: index_sidebar
 permalink: adding_adapter.html
-summary: Modifying our main file using our adapter library
+summary: Modifying our main file using our Python adapter library
 ---

+# For Python Models

 **The instructions below are tailored for the Python adapter**
 ## 1. Imports